-Durant Surname Genealogy
+Durant Surname Meaning

-names Durant, Durrant and Durand are of French origin and come from the Old French durant, meaning “enduring.”
+The names Durant, Durrant and Durand are of French origin and come from the Old French durant, meaning “enduring.”
 The words could describe someone who is steadfast or else possibly obstinate.

 Durand is more common in France and French Quebec, Durrant in England, and Durant in America.
 The names first came to England after the Norman Conquest of 1066.
 They were also names of later French Huguenot refugees.

-Durant/Durand Resources on
+Durant Surname Resources on

 - Durrant Researchers

 - Durand Heritage Foundation

 Guillaume Durand, a 13th century liturgical writer, came from a noble family in Languedoc.
 Today there are some 90,000 Durands in France, mainly in the south of the country, and a smaller number of 3,000 Durants in northern France and French-speaking Belgium.

 Durants left Normandy for England at the time of the Norman Conquest.
 More Durands departed later in the 16th century and later, either Huguenot refugees or emigrants to French Quebec.
 Marie Durand was one Huguenot left behind who suffered in the hands of the authorities.

 England.
 Durants are believed to have crossed the Channel from France to England and settled in Cornwall as early as the 11th century.
 Certainly the name has been long-established there.
 Durants were recorded at Leigh in the 1300’s and at Pensinams in the 1400’s.